CalebL42/cs263-sus-comp/README.md

 # cs263-sus-comp
 Comparing the sustainability of large software workloads in Java vs C++

-We are now moving away form using CPPJoules, and will stick with intel RAPL.
+We are now moving away from using CPPJoules, and will primarily rely on intel RAPL.

 JoularJX at https://github.com/joular/joularjx